-Marie is an experienced podiatrist joining the team in February 2019 to run our Wednesday clinic.
+Marie is an experienced podiatrist who joined the team early last year to run our Wednesday afternoon/evening clinic.
 Please book in with her for any of your foot care problems: fungal infections, ingrown toenails, athlete’s foot and hard skin to name just a few.
 Marie is also able to provide Wilde-Pedique

 Anna Kirby / Michelle Miller

 Whilst not podiatrists, our receptionists Anna and Michelle are integral members of the team and always keen to help.
 Michelle is also now a trained reflexologist

 , offering appointments.
 Please feel free to give them a call for further information or even if you just need directions from New Southgate or Arnos Grove tube stations!